ramses-tech/nefertari/docs/source/development_tools.rst

 Development Tools
 =================

-Indexing in ElasticSearch
+Indexing in Elasticsearch
 -------------------------

-``nefertari.index`` console script can be used to manually (re-)index models from your database engine to ElasticSearch.
+``nefertari.index`` console script can be used to manually (re-)index models from your database engine to Elasticsearch.

 You can run it like so::